MySQLi: Connections

-The MySQL server supports the use of different transport layers for connections.
+The MySQL server supports the use of various transport layers for connections.
 Connections use TCP/IP, Unix domain sockets or Windows named pipes.

-The hostname localhost has a special meaning.
-It is bound to the use of Unix domain sockets.
-It is not possible to open a TCP/IP connection using the hostname localhost you must use 127.0.0.1 instead.
+The hostname localhost has a special meaning: it is bound to the use of Unix domain sockets.
+It is not possible to open a TCP/IP connection using the hostname localhost – instead 127.0.0.1 must be used.